MileHacker Logo

 • Disneyland Resort Hotel guests access early entry (30 minutes before regular opening) for popular attractions with low waits.

-• Pre-book park tickets and hotels 3-6 months in advance for better rates.
+• Pre-book park tickets and hotels 3-6 months ahead of time for lower prices.
 Make dining reservations 60 days out.

 Local Insights